wanlicn/Restaurant/docs/Xiaogaojie-SteamedBeefwithRice.md

 Sesame oil: 1 tbsp

 **Steps:**
-1. Soak the beef in water for 10 minutes, and wash away the blood
+1. Submerge the beef in water for 10 minutes, and wash away the blood
 2. Mix the baking soda with the beef thoroughly
-3. Mix the beef with all the Ingredient group-1, waiting for 1 hour
+3. Mix the beef with all the Ingredient group-1, marinated for 1 hour
 -
 1. Frying the group-2 ingredient in the pan until the rice turned a bit brown
 2. Pick out the spices